 The full length of any of these zones is considered “1 reference zone.”

-A good starting point for any driver is to maintain an eye lead of at least 1.5 reference zones ahead of the car on the intended path.
+A good starting point for any driver is to maintain an eye lead of at least 1.5 reference zones ahead of the car, on the pavement, on the intended path.
 That is, wherever the car currently is the driver will have his focal point at the distance of 1.5 reference zones ahead at all times.

 In reality, the concept looks like this: